tannerdolby/eleventy-plugin-social-img/README.md

 %}
 ```

-If you plan to use template variables in your markup for the custom template, you can pull in HTML however you'd like and then pass it into the shortcode.
+If you plan to use template variables in your markup for the custom template, you can pull in HTML however you would like and then pass it into the shortcode.
 I recommend using [`{% set %}`](https://mozilla.github.io/nunjucks/templating.html#set) to capture HTML contents into a variable using block assignments like this:

 ```nunjucks
 ---